mfocko/kb/blog/aoc-2022/01-week-1.md

   contain map matching the name of the files (or directories) within to their respective file handles

-I will omit the details about constructing this filesystem, cause there are a lot of technicalities introduced by the nature of the input.
+I will omit the details about constructing this file system, cause there are a lot of technicalities introduced by the nature of the input.
 However if you are interested, you can have a look at my solution.